 Telecommand to Unmanned Aerial Vehicles

 According to the findings of the CEPT questionnaire (May-June 2012), some European countries used the European designation of the frequency band 870-880 MHz and 915-921 MHz for Defence applications to deploy the wireless systems for remote controlling of Unmanned Aerial Vehicles (UAV), i.e. pilot-less aircraft.
+These systems are also referred to as Unmanned Aircraft Systems (UAS), see e.g. ITU-R Reports M.2171 and M.2233

-The reported parameters of UAV systems are presented in the Table below.
+The reported parameters of UAV systems as will be used in this study are presented in the Table below.